 Where BRV2S sits in the pressure reducing range

 Within the current Spirax Sarco pressure reducing range, BRV2S belongs to the compact BRV2 family that sits closer to point-of-use duties than larger pilot-operated station valves.
-The English and US source brochures both position BRV2 as a compact option inside the wider self-acting regulator range, which makes a model page useful for users who already know the designation and want to move beyond the family overview.
+The English and US product brochures both position BRV2 as a compact option inside the wider self-acting regulator range, which helps users who already know the designation move beyond the family overview.

 This matters because a BRV2S search is usually not a broad educational query.
 It is more often a replacement, installed-base or product-recognition task where the user wants direct confirmation of what the model is, what media it supports and what station checks still matter before specifying it.